mlcommons/training/llm_moe_grpo/README.md

 | Optimizer parameter dtype | FP32 |
 | Policy precision | BF16 |

-Checkpointing and optimizer-state saving are disabled for the RCP time-to-target run.
+The pinned NeMo-RL implementation supports writing and resuming full policy and optimizer checkpoints.
+Periodic checkpointing and optimizer-state saving are disabled in the RCP time-to-target recipe so checkpoint I/O is not part of the measured run.

 # 5. Quality